 - Aftermarket: Supporting the customer’s needs after the sale represents up to 50% of the total acquisition cost to the customer.
 Responsiveness and reliability are paramount in maintaining a customer’s readiness to complete their mission.

 In the aviation and defense industry, supply chains are often complex, involving multiple partners and suppliers.
 Global supply chains are continually evolving and adapting as a result of global events and changes in the larger world.
-Several issues will be at the forefront of supply chain management throughout 2021, including finding ways to reduce or manage risk, increasing stability and embracing digital tools.
-A few global supply chain trends to pay close attention to this year include:
+Several issues will be at the forefront of supply chain management, including finding ways to reduce or manage risk, increasing stability and embracing digital tools.
+A few global supply chain trends to pay close attention to include: